What are clichés and jargon? In this post, we discuss how clichés and jargon ruin your writing.

 When we use jargon or clichés, we create fuzziness around the image or emotion we’re trying to get across.
 Be as specific as you can be and authentic as you can be.
 Every word must have your blood in it – anger, irony, admiration, etc. Don’t make it look like everyone else’s.

-- The Power of a Series
+- The Power Of A Series

 Top Tip: Find out more about our workbooks and online courses in our shop.